-Beans come in all colors, shapes, and sizes – whether they are green, black, white or red and shaped like strings or kidneys.
+Beans come in all colors, shapes, and sizes – they are green, black, white or red and shaped like strings or kidneys.
 They are high in protein and low in cholesterol, with plenty of other health benefits in between making them a superfood you need to start eating.
-So what makes beans good for us?
+So what makes them good for us?

-Aside from being a great source of protein and fiber, beans are also a good food to have for its B vitamins, iron, folate, potassium, magnesium, and many phytonutrients, and should be consumed on a regular basis to promote optimal health.
+Aside from being a great source of protein and fiber, they are also a good food to have for its B vitamins, iron, folate, potassium, magnesium, and many phytonutrients, and should be consumed on a regular basis to promote optimal health.

 Beans are a wonderful heart healthy food.
 Eating them frequently can result in lower cholesterol levels.
 Cholesterol is only present in animal fats, which are also saturated fats.
 Beans, like all other plant-derived sources of protein, do not contain any saturated fat, and therefore are also cholesterol free.
-Moreover, as discussed, beans are also a good source of fiber.
+Moreover, as discussed, they are also a good source of fiber.
 Fiber in your diet helps to keep LDL levels down, at the same time it raises HDL (the good cholesterol) levels.

 Here are some beans that contain the highest amount of fiber:

 - Chickpeas 4 grams

 Beans are also a rich source of folate.
 Research studies have shown that folate plays a critical role in the reduction of homocysteine levels.
 Homocysteine is a compound that damages the blood vessel walls when it accumulates in the body.
 Folate helps to reduce this damaging effect by neutralizing the homocysteine molecules.
 Lastly, these superfoods have a potent combination of potassium, calcium, and magnesium.
 These group of electrolytes are associated with reduced risk of heart disease and hypertension.